graefchen/y/docs/readme.md

 1
       % \ a
 1 1 1 1 1
-      b <- 2 2 $ 1 1 1 1 NB. create an 2 x 2 matrix filled with 1's
+      b <- 2 2 $ 1 1 1 1 // create an 2 x 2 matrix filled with 1's
+      b
+1 1
+1 1
-      + / b              NB. showing that multidimensional arrays are reduced by 1 dimension 2 2
+      + / b // showing that multidimensional arrays are reduced by 1 dimension
+2 2
+      + / 1 // if an array is 1 dimenson long, the reduce is just ignored
+1
 ```

 ## references: